U.S., UK suspend tariffs and seek aircraft row resolution

 U.S. President Joe Biden’s top trade nominee, Katherine Tai, is headed to confirmation by the full Senate next week.

 She told the Senate Finance Committee last month that Washington had completed four rounds of negotiations with Britain since announcing the start of talks.
-She said she would make it a priority to resolve the long-running dispute over aircraft subsidies with the EU and Britain.
+She said she would make it a priority to resolve the long-running dispute over aircraft subsidies.

-“The tariff on single malt Scotch whisky exports to the U.S. has been doing real damage to Scotch whisky in the 16 months it has been in place, with exports to the U.S. falling by 35%, costing companies over half a billion pounds,” Scotch Whisky Association CEO Karen Betts said.

-The Distilled Spirits Council of the United States welcomed the decision, calling it a hopeful sign that an agreement was in sight, but said it was disappointed that British tariffs on U.S. whiskey relating to a separate dispute over steel were still being applied.
+The Distilled Spirits Council of the United States welcomed Thursday’s decision but said it was disappointed that British tariffs on U.S. whiskey relating to a separate dispute over steel were still being applied.

 Tai, asked if she would prioritise an agreement with Britain, told the committee in written responses to questions released this week that Britain was “an important trading partner and ally”.

-Reporting by William James in London Aakriti Bhalla in Bengaluru and Andrea Shalal in Washington; editing by Paul Sandle and Jason Neely
+Reporting by William James in London Aakriti Bhalla in Bengaluru and Andrea Shalal in Washington; editing by Paul Sandle, Jason Neely and Toby Chopra

 Our Standards: The Thomson Reuters Trust Principles.